Scholarship Recipient Profiles

 Year of Completion: 2014

 Meet the Arlington Street Foundation Scholarship’s (ASFS) first recipient Lin Ruttan.
-In 2014, she graduated from the University of Winnipeg with a degree in education and is now living and teaching in Thai Land!
+In 2014, she graduated from the University of Winnipeg with a degree in education.

 “I have wanted to be a teacher since I was five.
 I always had great relationships with my teachers, so when I applied to university it was a no brainer; I was going to enter the Faculty of Education.
 I was prepared to bear the costs of my education myself.
 Fortunately, the year I graduated was also the first year Frank Lonardelli set up the Arlington Street Foundation Scholarship and I became the first recipient.
 Receiving the support from the foundation has helped immensely.
 Not only from the financial side, but also because of the mentorship the foundation provided.
 Whenever I was stressed or needed emotional support and encouragement I knew the board members were only an email or phone call away.
 They helped me through some of the toughest times during university and with difficult decisions I had to make.